yossideutsch1973/phi-from-zero-to-calculus/README.md

 ## Prior art

-Nobody has built the complete staircase in one runnable artifact before.
+I couldn't find that someone built the complete staircase in one runnable artifact before.
 The pieces have deep roots:

 - **Kleene (1936)** — defined φ(e, x) and the six primitives.
 Stopped at number theory.
 - **Gödel (1931)** — encoded arithmetic in primitive recursive functions.
 For incompleteness, not calculus.